This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April

-What is the draft legislation regarding status determinations and the status disagreement process?
+What are the new rules regarding status determinations and the status disagreement process?

-On 22 July 2020 The Finance Bill 2019-21 received Royal Assent confirming that the new rules will now apply to services provided on or after 6 April 2021, the draft legislation also confirms that end users of services via intermediaries, such as Personal Service Companies (PSC), will be required to make status determinations and pass these to both the worker and the party that they contract with, for example an agency.
-It has been confirmed that these new obligations around status determinations will also commence for Public Sector end users where the services are provided on or after 6 April 2021.
+On 22 July 2020 The Finance Bill 2019-21 received Royal Assent confirming that the new IR35 legislation will apply to services provided on or after 6 April 2021.
+The new legislation also confirms that end users of services via intermediaries, such as Personal Service Companies (PSC), will be required to make status determinations and pass these to both the worker and the party that they contract with, for example an agency.
+It has been confirmed that these new obligations around status determinations will commence for Public Sector end users where payments (as opposed to services) are provided on or after 6 April 2021.

 The end user client will also be required to set up a status disagreement process, with strict deadlines imposed, which will increase the administrative burden for businesses.

 Requirement to provide a status determination statement

-The draft legislation confirms that end user clients will be required to provide a status determination statement to both the worker and any third party such as an agency, that it contracts with.
+The new legislation confirms that end user clients will be required to provide a status determination statement to both the worker and any third party such as an agency, that it contracts with.
 There will be a requirement for the statement to show whether a particular engagement is regarded as in or outside of the rules and the reasons behind that conclusion.
 There will also be a requirement to apply reasonable care when reaching the determination.

 End user businesses will need to ensure that they have appropriate processes in place to make and pass on the status determination statement to both the worker and any third party that they contract with.
 The legislation confirms that if this obligation is not met then the end client will take on the responsibilities of the fee payer (for example to operate PAYE/NIC if applicable).